-An outdoor blog about camping and festivals, may contain teenager and puppies.
+An outdoor blog about camping, walking and festivals, may contain terriers.

-If you like tents or festivals or the outdoors (or puppies) this is a blog for you!
+If you like tents or festivals or the outdoors (or terriers) this is a blog for you!

 Outdoor food on Friday - August 28th 2015

 Well!
 It's the end of August (almost) and next outdoor food linky day all the kids will be back at school.
 Will we all still find time to eat outside?
 I suspect that a cup of tea in the garden will start to be the only outdoor food I get.
 But I hope that doesn't stop you finding a recipe to link up - something you plan to try on a next camping trip, a sandwich you think might travel well, not only to school but for a picnic.